 Kids come with all types of paraphernalia.
 Some stuff you need, some stuff you can live without.
 But if, like us, you enjoy the odd night away from your little cherub, then a travel cot is a crucial piece of kit.

-Now you’re probably not going to use your travel cot as a playpen to contain your three year old, but until your child is between 12 and 18 months, I’d say that this solution is more than adequate.
+We used our travel cot as a playpen.
+You’re probably not going to use it to contain your three year old.
+However, if your child is aged 12-18 months, then this solution is more than adequate.

-We currently have our travel cot set up as a playpen in our bedroom.
+We currently have our Graco compact travel cot set up as a playpen in our bedroom.
 I put my little boy in there if I need to contain him whilst I get ready, or grab a shower.

 Is it worth it?

-Most people I know with children under the age of two own a travel cot.
+Travel cots are popular pieces of kit and most people I know with children under the age of two own one.
 They might also own a playpen and a ball pit.
-But with this hack, you buy one item and use it in a number of ways for a solid 18 months.
-Three items for the price of one?
-It works for me.
+But with this hack, you can buy a compact travel cot and use it in a number of ways, for a solid 18 months.